Loyalist Volunteer Force: Good Friday Agreement and ceasefire

 In March 1998, during the negotiations for the Good Friday Agreement, the LVF issued a statement backing the anti-agreement Democratic Unionist Party (DUP), saying the party's leader, Ian Paisley, had got it "absolutely right".
-DUP Member of Parliament Willie McCrea appeared on public platforms with LVF leaders, including Billy Wright.
+DUP Member of Parliament Willie McCrea appeared on public platforms with LVF leaders.

-In May 1998 the LVF called a ceasefire and urged people to vote No in the referendum on the Agreement.
+In May 1998 the LVF called a ceasefire and urged people to vote 'No' in the referendum on the Agreement.
 The Northern Ireland Office accepted its ceasefire in November, making LVF prisoners eligible for early release under the Agreement.
 Later, it handed over a small amount of weapons to the Independent International Commission on Decommissioning.
 The decommissioned weapons were as follows: